 The letters after a coach’s name have no legal definition and may vary depending on the programs he/she has attended.
 It may be more beneficial to find a licensed mental health professional who provides coaching services when you are searching for a coach.
 The process of coaching can be very useful and it is a service that has no stigma attached.
 Coaching is about setting and achieving goals with the assistance of a person who asks you helpful and focused questions.
 Your coach’s emphasis is on your strengths, weaknesses, opportunities and challenges related to the goals you have set.

-Purple Heart Behavioral Health, LLC defines coaching as helping people achieve targeted goals with specific outcomes and to overcome environmental or internal obstacles that prevent them from reaching his or her potential.
+At Purple Heart Behavioral Health LLC, we define coaching as helping people achieve targeted goals with specific outcomes and to overcome environmental or internal obstacles that prevent them from reaching his or her potential.

 With executive coaching, the focus is primarily on how to function better in business.
 Some goals may include increasing motivation, enhancing communication skills, and developing better work habits.